-It is used to identify the most important reefs for coastal protection and resilience (as part of MSP), and as part of planning for climate change adaptation and conservation.
+Coastal Protection is used to identify the most important reefs for coastal protection and resilience (as part of marine spatial planning, and as part of planning for climate change adaptation and conservation.

 For more information contact Prof Tom Baldock, The University of Queensland